RECeSS-EU-Project/stanscofi/paper/paper.md

 ---
-title: 'A new standdard for drug repurposing by collaborative filtering: stanscofi and benchscofi'
+title: 'A new standard for drug repurposing by collaborative filtering: stanscofi and benchscofi'
 tags:
   - Python
   - drug repurposing